graphistry/graphistry-cli/docs/aws_marketplace.md

 ## 6. Install native packages

 By default, Jupyter users do not have `sudo`, restricting them to user-level installation like `pip`.
-For system-level actions, such as for installing `golang` and other tools, you can create interactive `root` user sessions:
+For system-level actions, such as for installing `golang` and other tools, you can create interactive `root` user sessions in the Jupyter Docker container:

 **Admin:**